Otto A. La Budde

+Otto A. La Budde (June 11, 1865 – October 14, 1940) was an American businessman and Democratic politician from Sheboygan County, Wisconsin.
+He served 8 years as chairman of the Democratic Party of Wisconsin, from 1916 through 1918, and from 1927 to 1933.
+He also served one term in the Wisconsin State Assembly, representing Sheboygan County during the 1911-1912 term, and served as village president of Elkhart Lake, Wisconsin.

+Biography

-Born in the Town of Rhine, Sheboygan County, Wisconsin, La Budde went to Plymouth High School in Plymouth, Wisconsin.
+Born in the town of Rhine, in Sheboygan County, Wisconsin, La Budde went to Plymouth High School in Plymouth, Wisconsin.
 He then worked in a hardware store in Plymouth, Wisconsin.
 In 1884, La Budde owned and worked in a retail hardware store in the village of Elkhart Lake, Wisconsin.

-La Budde was a Democrat and was chairman of the Wisconsin Democratic Party.
-He served as president of the village of Elkhart Lake, Wisconsin.
+La Budde was a Democrat and served as president of the village of Elkhart Lake, Wisconsin.
 In 1911, La Budde served in the Wisconsin State Assembly.
+After his term in the Assembly, he served his first stint as chairman of the Democratic Party of Wisconsin.

-In 1919, President Woodrow Wilson appointed La Budde customs collector for the Port of Milwaukee, Wisconsin and then, in 1933, President Franklin Roosevelt appointed La Budde internal revenue collector for Wisconsin.
-In 1940, La Budde died in a hospital in Milwaukee, Wisconsin after an abdominal operation on September 16, 1940.
+In 1919, President Woodrow Wilson appointed La Budde customs collector for the Port of Milwaukee, Wisconsin.
+Afterwards, he was again elected chairman of the Democratic Party of Wisconsin.
+He resigned as chairman in 1933, after U.S. President Franklin Roosevelt appointed him collector of internal revenue for Wisconsin.

+La Budde died in a hospital in Milwaukee after an abdominal operation on September 16, 1940.